marafagaraz/code_test_pollinator_abundance/README.md

 - Verifies that future runs produce exactly the same output

 #### Code Change Simulation Test (`test_output_stability_with_code_change`)
+This test will skip in the first execution because it requires a reference data to compare against.
+You will get a message like "Reference data doesn't exist.
+Run the basic stability test first."
 - Simulates a code change by patching a function to return slightly modified values
 - Verifies that the test can detect the change
 - Demonstrates how the test can be used to ensure output stability